- As low as $322/Night

 Escape to an oceanfront getaway at Sands Beach Club, where you can listen to the songs of the seagulls and the whisper of the waves.

 Sands Beach Club Resort is also located in a great location for off-resort fun.
 Located just a short beach walk away is Ocean Annie’s Beach Bar, a beachfront staple serving up drinks on the sand or poolside, as well as classic bar food.
 In addition to Ocean Annie’s, just a bit further down you’ll find Flip Flops Bar & Grille, offering up great pub grub and a fun place to grab a drink.
 If you’re looking for a livelier experience, then just a fast 5-min. ride away is Barefoot Landing, a North Myrtle Beach complex that features waterfront shopping, dining, and entertainment.
-Barefoot Landing is constructed on and around a handsome lagoon and the Intracoastal Waterway, accepting for handsome vistas when the sun starts to set.
-During the summer, savor evening firework shows at the shopping and dining district.
+Barefoot Landing is constructed on and around a handsome lagoon and the Intracoastal Waterway, accepting for beautiful vistas when the sun starts to set.
+During the summer, appreciate evening firework shows at the shopping and dining district.
 Barefoot Landing has anything and everything to do while on vacation, making it a ideal off-resort destination!

 Escape to an oceanfront getaway at Sands Beach Club, where you can listen to the songs of the seagulls and the whisper of the waves from your private oceanfront balcony or on your own secluded stretch of beach.
-Tucked away in the calming Shore Drive section of Myrtle Beach, this hideaway offers a calming getaway from the bright lights of the big city despite being just mins. from some of the Grandiose Strand’s best attractions, shopping and dining.
+Tucked away in the relaxing Shore Drive section of Myrtle Beach, this hideaway offers a calming getaway from the bright lights of the big city despite being just mins. from some of the Grandiose Strand’s best attractions, shopping and dining.

 Two-bedroom suite with all the amenities, Sands Beach Club offers life on the peaceful side at the oceanfront pool deck or the spectacular and sandy beaches that surround the property.
 But guests don’t have to look far for some action.
 Walk to the world-famed Ocean Annie’s Beach Bar, where a event on the pool deck breaks out every day, or splash around in the Sand Resort Waterpark, which is complimentary and open only to guests at Sands Resorts properties.
 And it’s only a short car ride to Barefoot Landing, Broadway at the Beach, Restaurant Row and the Tanger Outlet Stores, just to name a few.